lizmat/articles/dont-fear-the-grepper-5.md

 As you can see, the Raku Programming Language also as a [`++` postfix operator](https://docs.raku.org/routine/++#(Operators)_postfix_++) for incrementing integer values!

-But what if you're only interested in the **number** of even numbers, and not interested in the actual numbers?
+But what if you're only interested in the **how many** even numbers were seen, and not interested in the actual numbers themselves?
 Well, that should be easy: remove the `say`, and the final `$_` in the block (as we're not interested in the actual value when returning from the block anyway).
 ```
 my $seen = 0;             # initialize counter
 (1..12).map({